EQMG/Acid/README.md

 Setup on MacOS is similar to the setup on Linux, except MoltenVK is used instead of Vulkan.

 Currently Flounder does not run under Release mode in Visual Studios (bug).

+## Resources
+Once CMake has loaded, link the Resources folder into the output directory using `Scripts/link_resources.bat` or `.sh`.

+Old resources have been removed from the main repo, history for `Resources` before https://github.com/Equilibrium-Games/Flounder/tree/e2abd26ee8f3eda4feabbd1ff9b8168f17e8fb4f can be found at: https://github.com/Equilibrium-Games/Flounder-Resources.
+Older resources can be found on this fork: https://github.com/mattparks/Flounder.

 ## Contributing
 You can contribute to Flounder in any way you want, we are always looking for help.